araobp/virtual-showroom/README.md

 Showrooms can be costly, but the cost-effectiveness is unclear.
 Therefore, companies generally aim to achieve semi-automation using AI.

-The goal is to realize a virtual showroom with Digital Human as promotional models.
+The goal of this project is to realize a virtual showroom with Digital Human as promotional models.

 ## Virtual Showroom Concept